Sophie-Williams/AutoBotnet/README.md

 # License

-Copyright © 2017 The CookieEaters.
+Copyright © 2017-2018 ALTiCU, The CookieEaters.
 All Rights Reserved.

 The source code of AutoBotnet is licensed under the **AGPLv3**, which can be found in `LICENSE`.